MeetDave-25/CodeVerse-cam/project_presentation.md

 ## 🏁 Conclusion

-**Logic Ladder Pro** is not just a tool; it's a complete ecosystem for nurturing the next generation of developers.
+**CodeVerse** is not just a tool; it's a complete ecosystem for nurturing the next generation of developers.

 **Thank You!**
 👋

 ---
-*Created with ❤️ by the Logic Ladder Team*
+*Created with ❤️ by the CodeVerse Team*